Sapporo Language School AGREATDREAM - Eikaiwa

 おはようございます。

 おはよう。 (*This is more casual and used with friends.
-People sometimes use this casually when they start work at night time.)
+People sometimes use this casually when they start work at night time.
+You might hear some people say this at nightclubs when they meet their friends.)

 Good evening!